-The part of the shaft that is unthreaded is termed as ‘the shank’.
-The bolt head and nut prevent axial movement and the shaft of the bolt restricts radial movement of the parts.
+The part of the shaft that is unthreaded is termed ‘the shank’.
+The bolt head and nut prevent axial movement and the shaft of the bolt restricts the radial movement of the parts.
 The unthreaded shank provides a more precise and less abrasive interface with the parts.
 At the same time, the shank does not contain stress concentrations due to being unthreaded.

 What is a Screw?

 A Screw is a mechanical fastener having a threaded cylindrical or tapered shaft used to engage parts with threads.
 Screws with tapered shafts are self-threading means the thread cuts into the material while the screw is turned.
 Screws have their entire shaft threaded.

 The friction at the threads is the force that keeps the parts securely fastened.
 This friction is generated by the applied torque in the case of machine screws whereas for self-tapping screws the radial expansion of the hole creates a major part of this friction.

 Bolts vs Screws: Differences between Bolts and Screws

 Now that Bolts and Screws are clear, let’s find out the differences between them.

 As per the construction of Bolts and Screws, Bolts usually have partially threaded uniform cross-sections but Screws can have tapered shafts.
 So the cross-section may vary according to the length of the screws.
 Also, for screws, the entire length is threaded.

 To secure bolted joints, nuts are required whereas the screws work on their own without the requirement of nuts.
 Sometimes washers are also added in bolts.